 Acknowledgments

-This study was supported by an NWO Veni grant (275-89-033) and would not have been possible without the help of Y:aaw:aa Pikuwa, Taakêmê Ń:aamono, Shawn C. Tice, and PNG’s National Research Institute, and the Milne Bay Province administration.
+This study was supported by an NWO Veni grant to MC (275-89-033) and would not have been possible without the help of Y:aaw:aa Pikuwa, Taakêmê Ń:aamono, Shawn C. Tice, the PNG National Research Institute, and the Milne Bay Province governmental administration.

 Classroom Discussion Questions